MizaGBF/Sudoku-Solver/readme.md

 Sudoku Solver written in Python.
 Written and tested on Python 3.13.

+# Note

+This is merely a fun saturday-afternoon project.
+I tried to optimize it as much as possible for speed.
+Do note it assumes the grid passed to `solve` is valid (i.e. not containing negative values or values greater or equal to N²), make sure to check beforehand.

 # Usage

 Instantiate a `SudokuSolver` class with the given complexity N.